The Dangerous Substances (Notification and Marking of Sites Regulations) 1990 - NAMOS

 On the 6 April 2013, the Notification of Installations Handling Hazardous Substances Regulations 1982 (NIHHS) and the Amendment Regulations 2002 were revoked.
 This will reduce the duplication of different notification regimes for dangerous substances.
 The requirement in the NIHHS Regulations for a person in control of a site to notify when the site holds 150 tonnes or more of 'relevant ammonium nitrate mixtures' will be transferred to the NAMOS Regulations.

 Within the regulations and this guidance 'relevant ammonium nitrate mixtures' is defined as ammonium nitrate and mixtures containing ammonium nitrate, where the nitrogen content exceeds 15.75% of the mixture by weight.
-Further information can be obtained from the HSE.
+For more information visit the HSE website (opens in a new tab).